Dom-888/Challenge--Animation-Property/README.md

-# Contains two Codeinstitute challenges designed to explore the CSS @keyframes property
+# Contains one Codeinstitute challenge designed to explore the CSS animation property and the @keyframes rule

 <br>